xiaochuany/LearnFromTabularData/README.md

 LearnTab
 ==============================

-create a pipeline for EDA and prediction for tabular data
+- Adopt the cookiecutter approach for creating ML projects: from prototype to production
+- Focus on tabular data

 Project Organization
 ------------